Eta and rho invariants on manifolds with edges: The even and odd heat calculus on edge spaces

 In particular \begin{enumerate} \item the Hodge Laplacian respects the even subcalculus $\Psi^*_{+}$, \item the Gauss Bonnet operator respects the even subcalculus $\Psi^*_{+}$, \item the signature operator\footnote{on an even-dimensional edge manifold} respects the even subcalculus $\Psi^*_{+}$ only if $b$ is even \footnote{when $\dim F$ is odd and $M$ is therefore Witt.
-The case of $\dim F$ even is excluded in this statement.}. \item the odd signature operator respects the even subcalculus $\Psi^*_{+}$ if $(m-b)$ is even, and acts as $D \circ \Psi^*_{\pm} \subset \Psi^*_{\mp}$ if $(m-b)$ is odd. \end{enumerate} \end{prop}
+The case of $\dim F$ even is excluded in this statement.}. \item the odd signature operator\footnote{on an odd-dimensional edge manifold} respects the even subcalculus $\Psi^*_{+}$ if $b$ is odd, and acts as $D \circ \Psi^*_{\pm} \subset \Psi^*_{\mp}$ if $b$ is even. \end{enumerate} \end{prop}

 \begin{proof} Consider the individual components of the exterior derivative $d$.
 Its action leaves the parity of coefficients in the td asymptotics invariant.
 Indeed for instance $\beta^*(\partial_x) = (\wx \eta)^{-1} \partial_S$, where the lowering of td asymptotics by $\eta^{-1}$ is offset by the parity change for the coefficients $\partial_S \kappa^{\td}_n$.